-Implement the Flexible Funding Programme to provide a coordinated and targeted offer to support family resilience Social Services Annual Report 2019/20 and 2020/21 Priorities
+Implement the Flexible Funding Programme to provide a coordinated and targeted offer to support family resilience partnership with Flintshire Social

-Quality Standard 6 Working with and supporting people to achieve greater economic well-being, have a social life and live in suitable accommodation that meets their needs
+Quality Standard 6 - Working with and supporting people to achieve greater economic well-being, have a social life and live in suitable accommodation that meets their needs

-The 10-million-pound development, Llys Raddington Extra Care Scheme, was officially opened in November by Hannah DBlythyn, AM and Deputy Minister for Housing and Local Government.
-Marking a key element of the regeneration work in Flint town centre, the building is owned by Clwyd Alyn housing association and managed in partnership with Flintshire Social Services.
+The 10-million-pound development, Llys Raddington Extra Care Scheme, was officially opened in November by Hannah Blythyn, AM and Deputy Minister for Housing and Local Government.
+Marking a key element of the regeneration work in Flint town centre, the building is owned by Clwyd Alyn housing association and managed in

+Services.

-Llys Raddington features 73 self-contained one and two-bedroom apartments, a restaurant and a sky-lounge rooftop conservatory room overlooking the town, as well as a guest bedroom and assisted bathroom.
+Llys Raddington features 73 selfcontained one and two-bedroom apartments, a restaurant and a skylounge rooftop conservatory room overlooking the town, as well as a guest bedroom and assisted bathroom.

-Tenants are supported by a team of on-site care professionals, with the added benefit of supporting people living with dementia in the purpose build memory floor.
+Tenants are supported by a team of onsite care professionals, with the added benefit of supporting people living with dementia in the purpose build memory floor.